psstoykov/Angular/README.md

 ## Core Functionalities

 -   public part for guest users
+-   latest three posts visible at the home page with direct path to details
+-   timestamps on posts and comments
 -   guest users can browse the gallery, read comments, search in the gallery and see post details
 -   guest users can register and login with email and password
 -   logged in users can create new posts and comment on all other posts.